I just finished up a classic living room e-design last week and thought I’d share some of the details. Take a look!

 13. Install drapery rods (about 1-1.25” diameter) in a silver finish with simple finials on the window, such as PB Standard Oversized Drape Rod from Pottery Barn.
 The brackets should be installed about 8” outside the casing to make the windows appear larger and high enough so that the top of the rod sits about 5” from the ceiling to make the ceiling look higher.

-Choose a wide stripe fabric that incorporates the color used on the sofa, such as 8950-16 from Kravet– see sample (note: this fabric is available through trade only).
-This will bring the color scheme together and add subtle interest.
+Choose a wide stripe fabric that incorporates the colour used on the sofa, such as 8950-16 from Kravet- see sample (note: this fabric is available through trade only).
+This will bring the colour palette together and add subtle interest.
 I suggest flat panel drapes hung with loop rings for a classic look.
 The panels don’t have to be fully functional by closing all the way.
 Your blinds act as proper light control.
 Depending on the weight of the fabric, they will likely only need to be one fabric width wide (about 50”) and should just touch the floor when they are hung.
 (See below)

 10. Place three or five different sized decorative pillows in differing patterns on the sofa.
 Choose fabric colors a shade or two darker than the sofa fabric and wall color, such as Thomas Paul Solid Dove Linen Pillow (left), Bliss Studio Kaze Felt Appliqué Pillow (right) and Dwell Studio Home Diamond Gate Azure Pillow (bottom) from Layla Grayce.
 Add a lumbar style pillow in a similar style fabric to each large chair.